facelessuser/coloraide/docs/src/markdown/color.md

 Color.match("red and yellow", start=8)
 ```

-If desired, we can also filter out the CSS syntax of certain color spaces.
-In the following example, we will only target
+If we'd like to only match certain color spaces, we can provide a filter list that will constrain the match only to the
-HSL colors.
+specified color spaces.

 ```color
 Color.match("red and yellow", filters=["hsl"])
 Color.match("hsl(130 30% 75%)", filters=["hsl"])
 ```

-A method to find all colors in a buffer is not provided as looping through all the color spaces and matching all
+A method to find all colors in a buffer is not currently provided as looping through all the color spaces and matching
-potential colors on every character is not really efficient.
-What is recommended would be to apply this with some logic
+all potential colors on every character is not really efficient.
+If such behavior is desired, what is recommended would
-to find potential places in the buffer to test, and only test those places.
+be to apply this with some logic to find potential places in the buffer to test, and only test those places.

 In this example, we construct a regex to find places within the buffer that potentially have a valid color, but we also
 try and filter out cases that are unfavorable, particularly in HTML or CSS.
 We don't want to match hex in HTML entities